dart-lang/language/working/augmentation-libraries/feature-specification.md

     1. If the declaration is a class, mixin, enum, or extension:

-        1. Append the types in the augmentation's `implements` clause to the main type's clause.
+        1. Append the types in the augmentation's `implements` clause to the augmented type's `implements` clause.

-        1. Append the types in the augmentation's `on` clause to the main type's clause.
+        1. Append the types in the augmentation's `on` clause to the augmented type's `on` clause.

-        1. Append the types in the augmentation's `with` clause to the main type's clause.
+        1. Append the types in the augmentation's `with` clause to the augmented type's `with` clause.

-        1. Merge each instance member in the augmenting type into the instance namespace of the main type.
+        1. Merge each instance member in the augmenting type into the instance namespace of the augmented type.

-        1. Merge each static member in the augmenting type into the static namespace of the main type.
+        1. Merge each static member in the augmenting type into the static namespace of the augmented type.

     1. Else, if the declaration is a function, getter, setter, or operator:

-        1. Replace the body of the main function with the augmenting function's body.
-Inside the augmenting body, a `super augment()`, `super augment`, `super augment =`, or `super augment <op>` expression as appropriate calls the original function body.
+        1. Replace the body of the augmented function with the augmenting function's body.
+Inside the augmenting body, a `augmented()`, `augmented`, `augmented =`, or `augmented <op>` expression as appropriate calls the augmented function body.

             **TODO: What is the syntax for calling a prefix operator's original code?**